Azure/bicep-reps/active/0000-bicep-config-inline-overrides.md

 Introduce ability to override bicepconfig settings inline for the Bicep CLI commands

-## Terms and definitions
-- **Ev2**: Microsoft-internal deployment platform

 ## Motivation

-Internally, we're working on enhancing external input experience by introducing a plugin-based protocol to help shift errors left and provide users with richer type validation when authoring and when validating their Ev2 deployment artifacts.
+Internally, we're working on enhancing external input experience by introducing a plugin-based protocol to help shift errors left and provide users with richer type validation when authoring and when validating their Microsoft-internal deployment artifacts.
 There are two distinct scenarios which we need to support:
 1. Validation during authoring in VSCode
-2. Validation when invoking Ev2 SDK/cmdlets which will internally invoke the Bicep CLI to compile bicep artifacts
+2. Validation when invoking SDK/cmdlets which will internally invoke the Bicep CLI to compile bicep artifacts

 For scenario (1), users will provide validation parameters in their bicepconfig.json that the plugin requires to successfully resolve an external input,
 ```json5